apereo/cas/developer/Contributor-Guidelines.md

 Shed all of your fears of making a mistake as part of your contributions to the project.
 Practice makes perfect and we are all here to help you as much as we can so you can ultimately become an independent contributor to the project.
-It's OK to make mistakes and it does take some time, effort and energy to get better at it.
+It's OK to make mistakes and it does take some time, effort and energy to improve the state of proposals and contributions.
 So do not be discouraged, keep at it and if you find anything that is unclear along the way, do not hesitate to ask questions.

 The overarching theme of this guide starts with the following questions: